tonydp03/heterogeneous-clue/README.md

 ## Introduction
 The purpose of this package is to explore various implementations of the [CLUE](https://gitlab.cern.ch/kalos/clue) clustering algorithm, and their performance, within the same framework as [Patatrack](https://patatrack.web.cern.ch/patatrack/wiki/) pixel tracking application ([Pixeltrack](https://github.com/cms-patatrack/pixeltrack-standalone)).
 The full description of the CLUE procedure can be found [here](https://www.frontiersin.org/articles/10.3389/fdata.2020.591315/full).
+An implementation of the 3D version (as integrated in CMSSW, cpu-only) is also available for `serial` and `alpaka`.
+In this document, the 2D version of the algorithm will be simply referred as CLUE, while the 3D version as CLUE3D.

 The application is designed to require minimal dependencies on the system.
 All programs require:
 * GNU Make, `curl`, `md5sum`, `tar`